Azure-Samples/azure-search-dotnet-scale/optimize-data-indexing/README.md

 ![Flask sample MIT license badge](https://img.shields.io/badge/license-MIT-green.svg)

-Azure Cognitive Search supports [two basic approaches](https://docs.microsoft.com/azure/search/search-what-is-data-import) for importing data into a search index: *pushing* your data into the index programmatically, or pointing an [Azure Cognitive Search indexer](https://docs.microsoft.com/azure/search/search-indexer-overview) at a supported data source to *pull* in the data.
+Azure AI Search supports [two basic approaches](https://docs.microsoft.com/azure/search/search-what-is-data-import) for importing data into a search index: *pushing* your data into the index programmatically, or pointing an [Azure AI Search indexer](https://docs.microsoft.com/azure/search/search-indexer-overview) at a supported data source to *pull* in the data.

 As data volumes grow or processing needs change, you might find that simple or default indexing strategies are no longer practical.
 This sample demonstrates how to efficiently index data using the push model by batching requests and leveraging an exponential backoff retry strategy.

-This .NET Core console app builds off of the code used in the [Quickstart](https://docs.microsoft.com/azure/search/search-get-started-dotnet) and uses the [Azure Cognitive Search .NET SDK](https://docs.microsoft.com/dotnet/api/?term=microsoft.azure.search) to create an index and efficiently load it with documents using the push model.
+This .NET Core console app builds off of the code used in the [Quickstart](https://docs.microsoft.com/azure/search/search-get-started-dotnet) and uses the [Azure AI Search .NET SDK](https://docs.microsoft.com/dotnet/api/?term=microsoft.azure.search) to create an index and efficiently load it with documents using the push model.

 The app shows how to: